This site requires a more recent version of Adobe Flash Player to function properly.

 Symantec provides security software to both consumers and businesses that help them block malicious software ("malware") such as viruses, spyware, Trojan Horses, worms, bots and rootkits.
 The company's software blocks more than 245 million malicious attacks throughout the world every month, many of which are new threats.
 Symantec's software is also used to block spam emails and provide protection from phishing programs.

-From a valuation perspective, Symantec's consumer security offerings continue to remain the most valuable segment for the company, amounting to 40% of Symantec's value.
-Below, we have provided various factors that have contributed to our view on the segment.
+From a valuation perspective, Symantec's consumer security offerings continue to remain the most valuable segment for the company, accounting for 80% of Symantec's value.

 High Share in Consumer AntiVirus Solutions Market

-Symantec is the leader for Consumer AntiVirus solutions with a share of 40% in the niche market in 2013.
+With a market share of 40%, Symantec is the leader in consumer antiVirus solutions.
 Although its share has declined somewhat since reaching 56% in 2005, the company still commands a very high market share that is driving the company's overall valuation.
 One of the major reasons for significant competition in the consumer security software market is the high margin nature of the business.
-Symantec's margins for consumer security products stand at over 50% compared to 23% and 20% for storage management and enterprise security solutions respectively.
+Symantec's margins for the consumer security software market stood at 60% in 2015.

 Increasing threat from complex malwares and phishing programs